mechaminds111/WRO/README.md

 **This repository is used to track the development of our autonomous vehicle for WRO 2026.**

 We started working on our vehicle for WRO 2026 in late September.
 From then untill June we have changed four different robots.
-The first robot we used was based on
+The first robot we used was 3D printed and build by hand, using several distance sensors.
+The following pictures show the robot from all sides:
+/assets/images/back1.jpeg